bsmg/beat-saber-community-wiki/support.md

 * Perform a clean reinstall of the game files.
 [Clean Installation](#clean-installation)
 * Low framerate can also be caused by something going wrong within your application data folder, to fix this refer to [Deleting The Beatsaber Folder Within Your App Data](#deleting-your-beat-saber-saves-in-app-data)
 * CountersPlus counters like scorecounter and swing speed can be expensive.
 [See this github wiki page on performance with Counters+](https://github.com/Caeden117/CountersPlus/wiki/Performance-and-Optimization)
- >Note: Deleting the Appdata folder will also delete your local scores and statistics.
-{.is-warning}

 VR is very CPU intensive, especially if you add mods.
 If you're struggling to run the game with the mods you want, consider upgrading your hardware.
 Note that Beat Saber doesn't utilize the GPU very much as it's a fairly simple game visually.

-### 2.5 Can't click on the Solo Button

-This happens when you have outdated mods from 0.13.2 in your plugins folder.
-Wipe out your mods, and reinstall mods for 1.0.0 only.

->Mod Assistant and Beat Saber Mod Manager should only show mods for the particular version, but BeatDrop currently has problems with game versioning and may show mods from all game versions.
-{.is-warning}

 # 3. Common Questions
 ### 3.1 Blank Menu No Buttons